 The lectures, called “lakeside chats,” are off-the-record presentations on world issues such as military budgets or global free trade.
 One such chat, given by a University of California political science professor in 1994, warned club members of the dangers of multiculturalism, Afrocentrism, and the loss of family boundaries.
 “Elites based on merit and skill are important to society,” he explained.
 The “unqualified” masses, he concluded, cannot be allowed to carry out policy—the elite must set values that can be translated into “standards of authority.”

 Sociologist Peter Phillips, who wrote his doctoral dissertation on the Bohemian Club, defines the club as institutionalized race, gender, and class inequality.
-He describes how these clubs model themselves after the gentlemen’s clubs of nineteenth-century England, which became popular as the nation was concentrating on building its empire.
+He describes how these clubs model themselves after the gentlemen’s clubs of nineteenth-century England, which became popular as the nation was concentrating on building its global empire.
 The clubs represented a place where gentlemen could discuss their ideas of expansion and domination away from the distraction, meddling of women, the underclasses, and nonwhites.

 As Phillips describes Bohemian Grove, it is an atmosphere of social interaction and networking.
-Here, one can sit around a campfire with ex-presidents of the United States and CEOs of Bank of America or Pacific Gas nd Electric.
+Here, one can sit around a campfire with ex-presidents of the United States and CEOs of Bank of America or Pacific Gas and Electric.
 You can share a cognac or shoot skeet with secretaries of state and defense.
 You can enjoy the High Jinx alongside the members of the Council on Foreign Relations.
 Certain known principles of group dynamics explain the efficacy of the group’s community building.
 Physical proximity is likely to lead to group solidarity.
 Greater direct interaction leads to friendships, trust, and mutual liking.
 The relaxed atmosphere increases group cohesion.
 Social cohesion, in turn, helps to reduce conflicts and reach agreement on big issues.
 One example of this last point is the Manhattan Project, which produced the first atomic bombs.
 It was conceived and informally set into motion at the Grove in 1942.
 This atmosphere serves the purpose of developing social ties and cohesion within the elite social class.
 These ties “manifest themselves in global trade meetings, party politics, campaign financing, and top-down democracy.”

 This chapter has been using the concept of networks of power, but such networks have few connections across the lines of social class.
-For sociologist Domhoff, the Bohemian Club is “evidence for the class cohesiveness that is one prerequisite for class domination.”
+For sociologist G. William Domhoff, the Bohemian Club is “evidence for the class cohesiveness that is one prerequisite for class domination.”
 The club becomes an avenue by which the cohesiveness of the elite class is maintained.

 Think Tanks, Advisory Boards, and Councils: Creating Policy and Consent